 I was excited to make a batch of mulberry jam this year and I absolutely love how it turned out.
 My family goes through a lot of jam so you can imagine my delight to be able to make a jam using free fruit from my yard!

-WHAT YOU’LL NEED to make Mulberry Jam:
+How to make your own Mulberry Jam:

 - 2 cups fresh picked, ripe mulberries